gimseng/99-ML-Learning-Projects/001/exercise/readme.md

 - Inspecting Data (this process is where you familiarize yourself with the data)
     - Inspect the data
-    - Check for Null Values
+    - Check for null/missing values
     - View statistical details using ``describe()``

     What can you infer from the statistical measures?
 Like possible outliers?